-The winner of the Mount Vernon History Teacher of the Year will receive a $5,000 cash award, as well as an all-expense paid trip to George Washington's Mount Vernon for up to 200 students (inclusive of bus transportation, tickets to the Estate, and lunch vouchers).
+The winner of the Mount Vernon History Teacher of the Year will receive a $5,000 cash award, as well as an all-expense paid trip to George Washington's Mount Vernon for up to 100 students and 10 chaperones (inclusive of bus transportation, tickets to the Estate, and lunch vouchers).

 Teachers may submit a self-nomination or be nominated by a colleague.

-- Resume: A two page (maximum) resume that includes mention of teaching grants or honors, curriculum materials created, and educational initiatives or programs with which the teacher has been involved.
+- Resume: A two page (maximum) resume that includes teaching grants or honors, curriculum materials created, and educational initiatives or programs with which the teacher has been involved.

-- Letters of Support: A letter of support from the teacher’s school principal or county superintendent attesting to his or her skill as a history teacher, as well as a letter of support from a colleague or department chair.
+- Letters of Support: A letter of support from the teacher’s school principal or county superintendent attesting to the nominee's skill as a history teacher, as well as a letter of support from a colleague or department chair are required.

 - Educational Materials: Sample educational materials used in the classroom that highlight the use of primary sources such as documents and/or material culture.